When someone dies unexpectedly

 Release of the body

 The body will normally be released to the family immediately after the postmortem examination has been completed.
 Funeral arrangements should not be made until the body is released or the Coroner has indicated when release will occur.
-This is important at all times, but particularly so at public holiday weekends.
+This is important at all times, but particularly on public holiday weekends.

 If there is a criminal investigation, it may be necessary to have a second postmortem examination or further investigations.
 In this case, the release of the body and the funeral arrangements may be delayed.